logico/vestacp-nodejs/README.md

 # HestiaCP with Node.JS support.

 With this repo you can run multiples NodeJS Apps at same time.
-This template read `.env` file, `.nvm` for Node version, and `package.json` for get info and auto install modules.
+This template reads the `.env` file, `.nvm` for Node version, and `package.json` to get info and automatically install modules.

 ![HestiaCP](https://logico.com.ar/img/2019/04/21/vestacp_proxy_setup.png)